 It took going insane for me to shed those stale wrappings.
 Perhaps something inside me had willed me to go insane in order to shed those foul rags.
 But shed them I did, and I walked out of that hospital like a naked child.

-But I wouldn’t want to go back to the old way.
+But I didn’t want to go back to the old way.

-If there is a God, if this Jesus who supposedly keeps appearing to me is indeed Jesus, well, I’m sorry but he's going to have to do without my worship.
-He's had forty-two years of me, he's not getting any more.
+If there was a God, if this Jesus who supposedly kept appearing to me was indeed Jesus, well, I was sorry but he was going to have to do without my worship.
+He'd had forty-two years of me, he wasn’t getting any more.

-I had continued to mount the steps during the latter stage of these lucubrations, and I found myself in a hall.
+I had continued to mount the steps during the latter stage of these lucubrations, and I found myself in a hallway.

 Real life always comes back to bring us down to planet earth even in the midst of our most exalted philosophizing, and so it was that I realized that I had to urinate.
 Bolting that last beer with the terrible and beautiful Daphne had done the trick.

 I went looking for a bathroom.
-I found one likely door, but when I opened it an attractive woman with short red hair was sitting on the toilet, smoking a cigarette.
+I found one likely door and opened it, it was a bathroom all right, but an attractive woman with short red hair was sitting on the toilet, smoking a cigarette.

 “Sorry!”
 I blurted.

 She merely shrugged and smiled as I shut the door.
-I didn’t quite recognize her but I figured she must be another show-business person.
+Her face had seemed familiar to me, but I couldn’t quite place her.
+I figured she must be another show-business person.
 A show business woman.
 Another woman.

 Where were they all coming from?
 It was like an invasion from outer space.